DenisKudr/dbt_light/README.md

 Lightweight data build tool
 ===============================================================================

-**dbt_light** is a library for developing transformations inside data warehouse.
+**dbt-light** is a library for developing transformations inside data warehouse.
 It handles the T in ELT processes by turning select queries templated with [jinja2](https://github.com/pallets/jinja) into tables/views without the need to write and apply ddl as it will automatically handle objects creation and addition of new columns.

-The purpose of DWH is to store history, **dbt_light** does that by using highly configurable snapshots that implement SCD2.
-They can handle CDC events, full/delta loads and store relationships.
+The purpose of DWH is to store history, **dbt-light** does that by using highly configurable snapshots that implement SCD2.
+They can handle CDC full/delta loads, events and store relationships.

 Example
 -------------------------------------------------------------------------------

-**dbt_light** has a simple API that allows object creation by its name in project directory:
+**dbt-light** has a simple API that allows object creation by its name in project directory:

 ```python
 >>> from dbt_light.model import Model